- Academic Affairs

 Ensuring Appropriate Telephone Contact with Subjects.
 This pertains to contacting the subject by telephone.
 Research team members are prohibited from requesting Social Security numbers by telephone.

 The IRB may approve a consent procedure that does not include, or that alters, some or all of the required elements of informed consent.
 Refer to HRP-415 - CICERO CHECKLIST - Waiver or Alteration of the Consent Process.
-Also, the IRB may approve a consent procedure which waives the requirements to obtain written informed consent entirely.
+Also, the IRB may approve a consent procedure that waives the requirements to obtain written informed consent entirely.
 Refer to HRP-416 - CICERO CHECKLIST - Waiver of Written Documentation of the Consent Proc.

 The Health Insurance Portability and Accountability Act (HIPAA) regulates how protected health information can be used and disclosed.
 An investigator must obtain an authorization via a HIPAA authorization form from all participants in research before the use or disclosure of protected health information (PHI) for any research-related purpose.
 PHI is any information in the medical record or designated record set that can be used to identify an individual.
 In addition, refer to HRP-331 - WORKSHEET - HIPAA Authorizations for Research for elements required in a HIPAA authorization form.

 The IRB can waive or alter the requirement for HIPAA authorization for study recruitment purposes or for the entire study.
 Refer to HRP-441 - CICERO CHECKLIST - HIPAA Waiver of Authorization